 - packing list for campers

-Source: own research on site with the kind support of the journey through The Beaches of Fort Myers and Sanibel.
+Source World's Best Breakfast: Own research on the ground courtesy of The Beaches of Fort Myers and Sanibel.
 Our opinion remains our own.